Skip to main content

 Utilize a Charitable Remainder Trust or a Charitable Lead Trust

 Although a bit more complex, a charitable trust might be extremely valuable to you.
-Both of these trusts are similar to a donor-advised fund in that you gift assets to receive a charitable deduction and pick the charities you want to give to.
-What sets them apart is the additional benefits which may be worth the cost of setting up the trusts.
+Both trusts are similar to a donor-advised fund in that you gift assets to receive a charitable deduction and pick the charities you want to give to.
+What sets them apart as a tax strategy for high-income earners is the additional benefits which may be worth the cost of setting up the trusts.

 Mechanically, you set up a trust which will benefit a charity or foundation of your choice.
 You donate to that trust cash or appreciated assets and receive a tax break.
 The tax savings do change based on the type of gift you make and your AGI (adjusted gross income level), but these can still be substantial.
 Here’s where the additional benefits come into play.